 LAS VEGAS - Jimmie Johnson needed luck to win a week ago in California.
 In Las Vegas, a city of chance, he didn't need any help at all.

-Johnson reeled in teammate Jeff Gordon, who had dominated yesterday's race at Las Vegas Motor Speedway, to win a Sprint Cup race for the second straight week.
-He took four tires on the final pit stop, chased Gordon for 17 laps, then finally sailed past his Hendrick Motorsports teammate with 17 laps to go.
+Johnson reeled in teammate Jeff Gordon, who had dominated yesterday's Auto Club 500 at Las Vegas Motor Speedway, to win for the second consecutive week.
+He took four tires on the final pit stop, chased Gordon for 17 laps, then finally sailed past him with 17 laps to go to wrap up the win.

 "No luck involved in that one, my friend," crew chief Chad Knaus told Johnson.